angrykim/agusmakmun.github.io/_posts/2018-06-10-Feature_engineering_strategies_for_FDS.md

 Using the vonmises of the Python library, you can easily compute the interval of each customer.

-Also, using scipy's `circmean`, and `circstd` makes code much easier and more concise than the above code.
+Also, using scipy's `circmean`, and `circstd` makes the code much easier and more concise than the above code.